Lost Money in Enochian Biosciences, Inc.?

 Then on Wednesday June 1, 2022, Hindenburg Research released a report alleging that prior to the murder charges, Dr. Gumrukçu was already facing felony fraud allegations connected to a business deal with the decedent in 2016.
 According to Hindenburg, a “key motive” of the killing was a prospective merger deal that eventually led to Enochian Biosciences coming to market.

 Dr. Gumrukçu allegedly had a criminal past for the past two decades, according to the Hindenburg report.
 In 2012, he was reportedly arrested in Turkey for falsely posing as a doctor and administering sham treatment to a cancer patient who later passed away.
 Then in 2017, Dr. Gumrukçu was reported arrested in California for multiple white-collar felonies.
-Hindenburg further alleges that his MD and multiple PhDs appear to be fraudulent.
+Hindenburg Research details how Enochian still chose to acquire and take public a Gumrukçu-affiliated entity in January 2018, despite the ongoing criminal proceedings involving Gumrukçu.

-Enochian Biosciences itself appears to heavily rely on ideas and inventions by Dr. Gumrukçu, according to Hindenburg.
-The company claims to have potential treatments and vaccines for HIV, the flu, hepatitis, cancer, and COVID-19, but according to Hindenburg, these treatments are all still in the preclinical stage.
-Dr. Gumrukçu has virtually always handled presenting the data for these treatments at conferences, according to Hindenburg, and Enochian’s SEC filings also admit that the company “heavily relies” on Dr. Gumrukçu and his private consulting companies, according to Hindenburg.
+Enochian Biosciences itself appears to heavily rely on ideas and inventions by Dr. Gumrukçu, who allegedly lied about having multiple PhDs and an MD, as claimed by Hindenburg.
+The company claims to have a potential treatments and vaccines for HIV, the flu, hepatitis, cancer, and COVID-19, but according to Hindenburg, these treatments are all still in the preclinical stage.
+Dr. Gumrukçu has virtually always handled presenting the data for these treatments at conferences, according to Hindenburg, and Enochian’s SEC filings also admit that the company “heavily relies” on Dr. Gumrukçu and his private consulting companies.

 Following the report, Enochian’s stock price plunged 28% on June 1, 2022, causing significant harm to investors.